explosion/spaCy/website/docs/usage/training.md

 ## Custom Functions {#custom-functions}

+Registered functions in the training config files can refer to built-in implementations, but you can also plug in fully **custom implementations**.
+All you need to do is register your function using the `@spacy.registry` decorator with the name of the respective [registry](/api/top-level#registry), e.g.
+`@spacy.registry.architectures`, and a string name to assign to your function.
-Registered functions in the training config files can refer to built-in implementations, but you can also plug in fully custom implementations.
-To do so, you first write your own implementation of a custom architectures, data reader or any other functionality, and then register this function with the correct [registry](/api/top-level#registry).
-This allows you to plug in models defined in PyTorch or Tensorflow, make custom modifications to the `nlp` object, create custom optimizers or schedules, or write a function that streams in data and preprocesses it on the fly while training.
+Registering custom functions allows you to **plug in models** defined in PyTorch or TensorFlow, make **custom modifications** to the `nlp` object, create custom optimizers or schedules, or **stream in data** and preprocesses it on the fly while training.

-Each custom function can have any numbers of arguments that should be passed into them through the config similar as with the built-in functions.
+Each custom function can have any numbers of arguments that are passed in via the [config](#config), just the built-in functions.
 If your function defines **default argument values**, spaCy is able to auto-fill your config when you run [`init fill-config`](/api/cli#init-fill-config).
 If you want to make sure that a given parameter is always explicitely set in the config, avoid setting a default value for it.

 <!-- TODO: possibly link to new (not yet created) page on creating models ? -->